The Favoriten Water Tower

 Rehabilitation of the tower

-The Favoriten Water Tower was comprehensively rehabilitated by the Vienna Waterworks between 1988 and 1990.
+The Favoriten Water Tower was comprehensively rehabilitated by the Vienna Water between 1988 and 1990.
 The reconstruction of the roof ornaments proved particularly time-consuming, as they were redone in the original style using glazed roof tiles in five different colours.
 Today, the Favoriten Water Tower offers an attractive setting for exhibitions and other cultural events.

 Location and guided tours